Hailsham

 When the Census for Hailsham was taken on 7th April 1861, the population of the town was made up of 2,098 individuals.
 Only one inhabitant, thirty-two year old James Lawrence, a "Photographic Artist" from East London, made his living from taking photographs.
 James Lawrence was lodging with sixty-four year old Mary Tutt in Hailsham's High Street and was probably an itinerant photographer who was working temporarily in the Hailsham area.
 A Sussex trade directory of 1862 lists nearly forty photographic studios in the county, but no photographer is recorded in Hailsham.
 Even the neighbouring seaside town of Eastbourne, with a population of around six thousand and a good number of regular seasonal visitors, could only support a couple of studios.

 The mid 1860s witnessed a growing demand for carte-de-visite portraits, small and relatively cheap photographs on mounts the same size as regular visiting cards.
-At least two tradesmen in Hailsham thought they could generate a supplementary income by setting up a photographic studio in their shops on the High Street.
+Two tradesmen in Hailsham - Charles Hollamby, a boot and shoemaker, and Edwin Isaac Baker, a bookseller & stationer - thought they could generate a supplementary income by setting up photographic portrait studios in their shops on the High Street.
+In addition to portraits in carte-de-visite and cabinet formats, Edwin Baker also photographed landscapes and street views of Hailsham.

 Charles Hollamby (1817-1891) was a native of Hailsham and had been working as a shoemaker in the town since at least 1841.
 By 1859, Hollamby had established a boot and shoemaking business in the High Street of the town.
 Around 1865, Hollamby bought some photographic apparatus and in the 1866 edition of the Post Office Directory for Sussex, he is listed under the heading of Photographers in the Trades section.
 An advertisement in The Hailsham Commercial Advertiser of 1869 announced : " Charles Hollamby, Boot & Shoe Maker, High Street, Hailsham .
 PHOTOGRAPHIC PORTRAITS TAKEN DAILY."

 [LEFT] Edwin Isaac Baker's Bookshop in Hailsham's High Street.
-The sign on the shopfront reads : "Bookseller, Stationer and Circulating Library".
+The sign on the shop-front reads : "Bookseller, Stationer and Circulating Library".
 This photograph was taken by Edwin Baker when the High Street was covered in snow.
-Edwin Baker, who described himself as "Bookseller, Stationer and Photographer", took photographic portaits in a studio attached to the bookshop from 1868 to 1896.
+Edwin Baker, who described himself as "Bookseller, Stationer and Photographer", took photographic portraits in a studio on the upper floor of the bookshop from 1868 to 1896.

 Hailsham Photographers from 1896 to 1910

-[ABOVE ] A badly stained advertisement for H. J. Unwin, Bookseller, Stationer and Librarian, who had taken over Edwin Isaac Baker's business in 1897.
+[ABOVE] A badly stained advertisement for H. J. Unwin, Bookseller, Stationer and Librarian, who had taken over Edwin Isaac Baker's business in 1897.
 Herbert John Unwin, like his predecessor, operated a photographic studio on the bookshop premises.
-Unwin later became a professional photographer in the small township of Tupsley on the outskirts Hereford. ( Advertisement for H. J. Unwin taken from Sumfield's Hailsham Almanac and Directory for 1898).
+Unwin later became a professional photographer in Hereford. ( Advertisement for H. J. Unwin taken from Sumfield's Hailsham Almanac and Directory for 1898).

 Edwin Isaac Baker emigrated to the United States at the end of 1896.
 His bookshop and photographic studio was acquired by 23 year old Herbert John Unwin from Folkestone, Kent.
-Unwin ran the photographic studio at the Hailsham bookshop ( then called "The Library") for only a couple of years.
-By 1901, Herbert Unwin was working as a photographer in Tupsley, Herefordshire.
+Herbert Unwin ran the photographic studio at the Hailsham bookshop ( then called "The Library") for only a couple of years.
+By 1901, Herbert Unwin was working as a photographer in Hereford.

-The gap left by the departure of Herbert J.Unwin was immediately filled by the husband and wife team of Edwin & Lela Chell, who had been taking photographs at 9 Alexander Terrace, Hailsham since about 1898.
+The gap in the photography market left by the departure of Herbert J.Unwin was immediately filled by the husband and wife team of Edwin & Lela Chell, who had been taking photographs at 9 Alexander Terrace, Hailsham since about 1898.
 Like other Hailsham photographers, Edwin Chell could not, at first, earn a living by photography alone.
 In the 1901 census, Edwin Chell gave his main occupation as "Insurance Agent".
-However, before 1905, Edwin and Lela Chell set up a photographic studio at 64 & 65 High Street, Hailsham, which they operated until 1913.
+However, before 1905, Edwin and Lela Chell set up a photographic studio at 64 & 65 High Street, Hailsham.
+During the years 1905-1910, E. & L. Chell were producing studio portraits in the cabinet card format at their High Street studio, yet during the same period their photographic views of Hailsham were published as picture postcards.

 Click here to go to Directory of Photographic Studios in Hailsham 1860-1910